This Is Not a Test (2008 film)

-This Is Not a Test is a 2008 comedy-drama written and directed by Chris Angel and starring Hill Harper, Robinne Lee, and Tom Arnold.
+This Is Not a Test is a 2008 American comedy-drama film co-produced, written and directed by Chris Angel and starring Hill Harper, Robinne Lee, and Tom Arnold.
 It was filmed in Los Angeles, California.
 The film was released on DVD in the United States on January 20, 2009.

 Plot

 The film is based around a teacher named Carl (Hill Harper) who's living his everyday life while trying to cope with his fear of terrorist nuclear attacks.
 However, with the threat so high he soon lets loose and jeopardizes his family and friends.

 This fear begins when he hears constant talk of terrorism on the news.
 He soon begins to have nightmares about himself and his family dying as a result of a nuclear terrorist attack.
 He searches on the internet for "how to protect your family from a terrorist attack".
 He ends up at a seminar he finds on a website that specializes in providing people with steps to prepare for an attack.
 There, he meets comedian Tom Arnold, who is also having fears of an attack.
 He and Arnold end up forming a close relationship later in the film.

 Carl begins to clean out his basement and convert it into a fallout shelter.
 He fills it with emergency supply items (duct tape, food, water, flashlights, batteries, an EMP-proof radio, etc.).
 This worries his wife Viv, who is pregnant.
 She sends him to a therapist, whom Carl dislikes.
 Viv is even more worried when Tom takes Carl out to the shooting range at a gun shop, where Carl buys a 9mm Glock pistol.
 He places it and some gold he buys in a safe, which is delivered by three shady-looking characters.
 The gold, safe, and gun are lost when the same guys who delivered the safe, rob Carl and tie him and Viv up in the shelter.

 During a scene when Carl is scanning his shelter for radiation, he sees a high radiation count in a plate he obtained from a homeless man earlier in the film.
 He returns the plate to him, however the man does not believe him and gives him a card to a mental health clinic.
 In one scene, Carl goes to a comedy club where Tom is performing, and hears Tom joking about him.
 He feels betrayed, and avoids contact with Tom.